lifegadget/ember-cli-stylist/README.md

       // your code here
     }

-You can optionally include a property in your component `_styleWhitelist` which will limit the styles that are proxied only to those you specify.
+You can optionally include a property in your component `styleBindings` which will specify which styles you want  proxied.
+If you don't specify then the default properties proxied are:

+> height width min-height max-height min-width max-width font-size font-family font-weight cursor display

 With the Mixin added your component will now proxy style properties in a safe manner (aka, they will be escaped so XSS attacks are made much harder).
 For your component called `my-component` a container might use it like so: